Benefits of SPF

 Consider the information from these sources and how they may apply to reduce the cost of your project:

-- SPFA’s Advocacy page covering residential credits and commercial building tax deductions
+- SPFA’s Resources page covering residential credits and commercial building tax deductions

 - U.S. HUD Energy Efficient Mortgage Program